 Denver Guidebooks for Even More Information

 Check out the following guidebooks for more information about Denver and the Rocky Mountains.
-I personally know each of these authors, who are locals and love Denver like I do.
+I personally know each of these authors, who are locals and love Denver as I do.
 They have stellar reputations as well as good taste in IPA.
 That’s you, Rich Grant.
 In addition to his guidebook he co-authors with Irene Rawlings, Grant writes the blog Walking and Drinking Beer.
 Count me in.

 100 Things to Do in Denver Before You Die, by Rich Grant and Irene Rawlings.
 Now in its second edition, this book will steer you in the right direction.
 Grant, former director of communications for Visit Denver, knows his beer and his city.
 Rawlings’ credentials include writing for publications that include Hemispheres and National Geographic Traveler and hosting an award-winning show on iHeartMedia radio.